rahultiwari8090/My-Project/README.md

-This project is used for billing the payment of online shopping goods.
+This project is used for online Exam .
-Calculates price and MRP then make the receipt with all product's details.
+It is used for calculating the results of students by checking the answers.
+All the access is in admins hand.